 By ETHAN SIBBETT

 One of the most underappreciated sports at Citrus Valley High School and Redlands East Valley High School is Academic Decathlon.
 Similar to speech and debate but with more of a focus on information mastery, they study a specific topic each year.
-This year the topic was the 1960s.
+This year, Citrus Valley’s tenth year participating, the topic was the 1960s.

 Deca, which means ten in Latin, stands for the ten events that each team competes in: science, social science, literature, art, music, mathematics, economics, speech, interview, and essay.
 The competition works similar to speech and debate in that they attend competitions at other schools and compete against teams from all over the country.
 The first week, which began on Jan.
 26, competitors wrote an essay, gave a speech and interviewed.
 The second week, which commenced on Feb.
 2, they took tests in the rest of the subjects, and the event came to an epic conclusion with the super quiz.